 When discussing temperaments, one cannot avoid being a bit technical.
 However, I have also tried to be practical by discussing temperaments that can be useful to modern keyboardists, and by stressing their important acoustical properties (i.e. how they sound) rather than getting into some complex theories.
 No special skills in mathematics are required of the reader (footnotes will be used to convey some extra material).

-This text is complemented by a Java applet that demonstrates tunings and temperaments (I'm also thinking of a virtual instrument one could actually practice tuning on), and by some short musical examples in various tunings and temperaments (MIDI and some .au files).
-A PDF version of this document (about 65K -- you'll need Adobe's Acrobat reader to read it) is also available for printing (will give you much better graphics).
+This text is complemented by a Java applet that demonstrates tunings and temperaments and by some short musical examples in various tunings and temperaments (MIDI and some .au files).
+A PDF version of this document (about 440K — needs Adobe's Acrobat reader to read it) is also available for printing (gives better layout).

 Anyone seriously interested in temperaments must read Margo Schulter's remarkable Pythagorean Tuning and Medieval Polyphony.
 Notwithstanding the title, her discussion of Baroque meantones and irregular temperaments is also very thorough.
 In addition to the physics of the problem, she also addresses the musical and musicological implications, with many references to the sources of the time.

 Copyright 1978, 1998 (yes, 20 years!) by Pierre Lewis, .
 Version 1.2 (incorporates a few changes inspired by Margo Schulter's article).

 1.1 The problem

 1.4 Circle of fifths

 3. Pythagore's tuning

 5. Regular temperaments